Lamb in His Bosom

 Lamb in His Bosom is a 1933 novel by Caroline Miller.
 It won the Pulitzer Prize for the Novel in 1934.
 It also won the Prix Femina in 1934 and became an immediate best-seller.
-Many names and historical parts of this book were contributed by William Avery McIntosh, of Mt.
-Pleasant, Wayne County, Georgia.
-His only child, a daughter, is still living in Northeast Georgia.

 The story of a poor white woman growing to maturity in the Pre-Civil War rural south.
 The personal and extended family struggles, and ups and downs of day-to-day living, in the rural culture.
 The author mastered the ability to express her thoughts with rural charm, naivety, with the vernacular dialect and cultural biases intact.
-This novel might be considered as an addition to contemporary Women's Studies courses, as reminder of how far women have progressed in 150 years.